Prithwish-18/Financial_chatbot/README.md

   <li>
     Create a virtual environment with help of <strong>'venv'</strong> package.
     <ol>
         <li>venv package is already installed in <strong>Python 3.3</strong> or higher.
-To you can check if venv packageis installed or not, by putting this code below in your command prompt:
+To you can check if venv package is installed or not, by putting this code below in your command prompt:
             <pre>
             <code>python -m venv --help</code>
             </pre> </li>